Fulbright Scholar, IPR University Center, Univ. of Helsinki

 B.A., Pennsylvania State University

 Landau is an internationally recognized authority on intellectual property and entertainment law issues.
-He is the co-author of the nine-volume treatise Lindey on Entertainment, Publishing and the Arts: Agreements and the Law, one of the leading reference sets in its field.
+Since Alexander Lindey’s death, since 1991, he has been the author of the eleven-volume treatise, Lindey on Entertainment, Publishing and the Arts: Agreements and the Law, one of the leading reference sets in its field.
 The Entertainment Law Review called the set “monumental” and “the perfect reference guide for the international entertainment lawyer.”
-Landau also writes the Copyright and Trademark Sections of West’s Federal Administrative Practice Manual as well as the annual supplements to Entertainment Law.
-In addition to his books, Landau has had more than 50 articles and book chapters on topics related to intellectual property, art law, entertainment law, and freedom of expression published in the United States, the United Kingdom, Canada and Finland.
+Landau also writes the Copyright and Trademark Sections of West’s Federal Administrative Practice Manual as well as the Annual Supplements to Entertainment Law - Revised Edition.
+In addition to his books, Landau has had more than 50 articles and book chapters on topics related to intellectual property, art law, entertainment law, and freedom of expression published in the United States, the United Kingdom, Canada, Finland, and the Netherlands.

-Landau also lectures extensively and has presented papers or has been an invited guest lecturer at numerous law schools in the United States and Europe including Georgetown, NYU, George Washington, Vanderbilt, Emory, Tulane, Ohio State, Michigan State, the University of London, the London School of Economics, Cambridge University, the University of Edinburgh, the University of Durham, and the University of Amsterdam Institute for Information Law.
-He regularly lectures for the State Bar of Georgia, Georgia Lawyers for the Arts, and the American Bar Association.
+Landau also lectures extensively and has presented papers or has been an invited guest lecturer at numerous law schools in the United States, Europe, and Asia including Georgetown, NYU, George Washington, Vanderbilt, Emory, Tulane, Ohio State, Michigan State, the University of London, the London School of Economics, Cambridge University, the University of Edinburgh, the University of Durham, the University of Amsterdam Institute for Information Law, and The International Intellectual Property Law Conference in Hong Kong and Macau.
+He regularly speaks for the State Bar of Georgia, Georgia Lawyers for the Arts, and the American Bar Association.